Electronic Invoicing

 B2G Invoicing in Belgium

-Regarding B2G e-Invoicing, there is an obligation to issue electronic invoices to all suppliers of public institutions in the country.
-The obligation was adopted gradually, and according to the size of public contracts.
+In the Business-to-Government (B2G) sector, there is a requirement to issue electronic invoices to all suppliers serving public institutions in the country.
+This mandate was introduced gradually, depending on the scale of public contracts.

-The Federal Government’s platform is called Mercurius, and it is connected to the Peppol network in the PEPPOL BIS 3.0 format.
-All government organisms have access to the Mercurius platform to receive invoices.
-Public administrations can also connect through their own Peppol ID or another connection method.
+The federal government operates on the Mercurius platform, which is linked to the Peppol network in PEPPOL BIS 3.0 format.
+All government agencies can access the Mercurius platform to receive invoices.
+Additionally, public administrations have the option to connect through their Peppol ID or opt for an alternative connection method.
+Peppol also allows the inclusion of attachments with the invoice in a structured format.

-The digital signature is not mandatory and invoices must be archived for 7 years.
+Electronic signature is not mandatory, and invoices must be retained for 7 years.

 B2B Invoicing in Belgium

-The central public administrations are connected to the Digipoort central platform that is connected to the PEPPOL network.
-Currently, electronic invoices can be sent in Peppol BIS 3.0 format.
-EDICOM is certified as an authorized supplier of Peppol services for electronic invoicing in the Netherlands by the Dutch Peppol authority Nederlandse Peppolautoriteit (NPA).
-Any company can use EDICOM’s platform to send and receive invoices through the Peppol network.
+Central public administrations connect to the Digipoort platform, which is linked to the PEPPOL network, allowing electronic invoices to be transmitted in PEPPOL BIS 3.0 format.
+EDICOM has received certification as an authorized PEPPOL provider for electronic invoicing services in the Netherlands from the Dutch PEPPOL authority, Nederlandse Peppolautoriteit (NPA).
+Any company has the capability to utilize the EDICOM platform for sending and receiving invoices through the PEPPOL network.

 Luxembourg, mandatory B2G electronic invoicing

-Electronic invoices must be sent through the Peppol network using the PEPPOL-BIS 3.0 standard.
+Electronic invoices must be transmitted through the PEPPOL network following PEPPOL-BIS 3.0 standards.

-Regarding digital reporting compliance, the Luxembourg tax authority can demand that companies send the FAIA electronic file with a company’s accounting information in case of an audit.
+Regarding compliance management, since 2011, the Luxembourg tax authority has the authority to request companies to submit the electronic FAIA file containing all accounting information in case of an audit.

 Global Electronic Invoicing Platform

-Electronic invoicing provides an advantage to any company that looks to compete for public contracts.
-Therefore, working with an International electronic invoicing solution opens the door to the Benelux countries: Netherlands, Luxembourg, and Belgium.
+Utilizing electronic invoicing provides a competitive edge for any company seeking to secure public contracts.
+Therefore, partnering with an international electronic invoicing solution opens opportunities in the Benelux market countries: the Netherlands, Luxembourg, and Belgium.

-On the other hand, EDICOM guarantees the continuous evolution of the platform to new legal and technical requirements imposed by governments and tax authorities.
-This is an essential service since national electronic invoicing systems are in a state of constant evolution.
+Moreover, EDICOM assures that the platform evolves and adjusts to new technical and legal requirements imposed by governments and tax authorities.
+This service is critical because the invoicing system is in a constant state of evolution.

 EDICOM coordinates GOVEIN2019 project (Action No: 2019-EU-IA-0046)